UnderNotic/minimal-mistakes/_posts/2017-09-16-scripting-in-c-sharp.md

 ---

 ## C# REPL

-Do You ever wanted to run C# code in a scripty inline way to check if code will execute the way you want?
+Did You ever wanted to run C# code in a scripty inline way to check if code will execute the way you want?

 This could be especially useful when you don't have powerful visual studio with repl(interactive) and You are writing C# in something lightweight like `vs code`.

 I decided to write this post because installing scriptcs is cumbersome, most of the guides/docs out there don't help much.

 ## On Windows

 On Windows it's pretty straightforward:
-Install `chocolatey`, in powershell type:
+- Install `chocolatey`, in powershell type:
 ```powershell
 Set-ExecutionPolicy AllSigned; iex ((New-Object System.Net.WebClient).DownloadString('https://chocolatey.org/install.ps1'))
 ```
-...or in command prompt:
+- ...or in command prompt:
 ```powershell
 @"%SystemRoot%\System32\WindowsPowerShell\v1.0\powershell.exe" -NoProfile -InputFormat None -ExecutionPolicy Bypass -Command "iex ((New-Object System.Net.WebClient).DownloadString('https://chocolatey.org/install.ps1'))" && SET "PATH=%PATH%;%ALLUSERSPROFILE%\chocolatey\bin"
 ```

-Install scriptcs:
+- Install scriptcs:
 ```
 choco install scriptcs
 ```
-It's added to path automatically, easy mode.
+- It's added to path automatically, easy mode.

 ## On Linux
 Troubles begin on linux.
 Since you don't have chocolatey there and striptcs doesn't provide any deb package.
 It took me humongous amount o time to figure out how to make it work.
 I had to check on travis how project is build on linux.

 For sake of this I'm using mint 18, for ubuntu should be the same.

 Prerequisites are: